PyRepair/maniple/training-data/summarize-experiment-v2/pandas/86/prompt_response_response_10.md

     return indexed.unstack(columns)
 ```

-This corrected function explicitly checks if `columns` is None and raises a TypeError with the appropriate error message if it is.
-This will ensure that the function behaves as documented and provides a clear error message when `columns` is not provided.
+With this corrected function, the test case `test_pivot_columns_none_raise_error` should now pass without raising any errors.
+Additionally, the issue raised in the GitHub report has been addressed.

+This fix ensures that the `pivot` function correctly handles the case where `columns` is None and raises a ValueError accordingly.